matrix-org/matrix-spec-proposals/specification/10_events.rst

 Events
 ======

-All communication in Matrix is expressed in the form of data objects calle Events.
+All communication in Matrix is expressed in the form of data objects called Events.
 These are the fundamental building blocks common to the client-server, server-server and application-service APIs, and are described below.

-..
-TODO-spec
-  We *HAVE* to clarify the difference between "state events" and "non-state events" here (or somewhere like it)

 Common event fields